Is Faith Based Drug Rehab Right For You?

 - Narcotics Anonymous: A 12-step support group program similar to Alcoholics Anonymous.
 You meet with other addicts, tell your stories and struggles, and work the steps, including the admission that you’re powerless over your addiction, that you will turn your will and life over to the care of God or a higher power, make a list of all persons you’ve harmed, and make amends wherever possible.

 - SMART Recovery: Self-Management and Recovery Training is a non-12 step, secular support group, online and face-to-face, utilizing cognitive behavioral therapy techniques.

 Why to Choose Willow Springs Recovery?

-You need a treatment center with up-to-date facilities, an experienced medical staff, comfortable and comforting amenities and the follow-through to maximize the odds of your successful post-rehab recovery.
+You need a treatment center with up-to-date facilities, an experienced medical staff, comfortable amenities and the follow-through to maximize the odds of your successful post-rehab recovery.
 Willow Springs Recovery has it all.

 Willow Springs offers customized treatment based on your needs, with expert staff, including medical practitioners, psycho- and physical therapists, nutritionists and spiritual guides.
-The 38-acre property provides an attractive setting for recovery and contemplation, including comfortable and comforting rooms, a full gymnasium, and beautiful natural surroundings.
+The 38-acre property provides an incredible setting for recovery and contemplation, including comfortable rooms, a full gymnasium, a massive fully-staffed kitchen, and beautiful natural surroundings.

 Willow Springs also works with health insurance providers around the country who may cover at least some of the costs of treatment.
 Use our Online Verification Form to check your plan’s coverage.
 There are no guarantees, except that you can’t recover if you don’t try.